-Built in 1966, by Equitable Equipment Company of Madisonville, Louisiana (hull #1428) as the tug New Haven for Red Star Towing of New York, New York.
+Built in 1966, by the Equitable Equipment Company of Madisonville, Louisiana (hull #1428) as the New Haven for the Red Star Towing Company Incorporated of New York, New York.

-In 1993, the Amerada Hess Fleet was acquired by Leevac Marine of Jennings, Louisiana.
+In 2001, the Hess Oil Corporation's fleet was acquired by Leevac Marine Incorporated of Jennings, Louisiana.
 Where the tug was renamed as the Stapleton Service.

-In 1997, Leevac Marine merged with Hornbeck Offshore of Covington, Louisiana.
-The two companies formed Hornbeck Offshore Transportation.
+In 2002, Leevac Marine Incorporated merged with Hornbeck Offshore Services of Covington, Louisiana.
+The two companies formed Hornbeck Offshore Transportation Services of New Orleans, Louisiana.
 Where the tug retained her name.

-In 2009, she was chartered (with the option to buy) to Miller's Launch of Staten Island, New York where she was renamed as the Freddie K. Miller.
-In 2011, the tug was acquired by Miller's Launch.
+In 2009, the tug was chartered by Miller's Tug and Launch Incorporated of Staten Island, New York.
+Where she was renamed as the Freddie K. Miller.

-She is powered by two Caterpillar 398 diesel engines.
-With Caterpillar reduction gears at a 4:1 ratio.
-Turning two fixed pitch, high efficiency, four bladed 76(in) by 52(in) propellers for a rated 1,500 horsepower.
+Powered by two, Caterpillar 398 diesel engines.
+With Caterpillar reduction gears, at a ratio of 4:1.
+Turning two, high efficiency, four bladed, 76(in) by 52(in), fixed pitch propellers.
+She is a twin screw tug, rated 1,500 horsepower.

 Her electrical service was provided by two, 65kW Caterpillar generator sets.
 The tug's capacities are 18,000 gallons of fuel.

 (Captain Christopher Roehrig, Robert Silva)